datafolklabs/cement/doc/source/dev/handlers.rst

 **Note**: The handler can be store as an instantiated function/class or not.
 This all depends on how the handler is to be used.
-For example, you might want to use handlers to create a stateful object (instantated once) or not (instantiated every time it is called).
+For example, you might want to use handlers to create a stateful object (instantiated once) or not (instantiated every time it is called).
 The 'output' handler is an example of a handler that is not instantiated, because it is only a function that relies on different arguments everytime it is called.
 However, a database